There are two options for setting up a named scholarship:

 b) Contributing annually – yearly smaller investments

 Mentorship, internship or work/study components to provide added value can be included as a condition of the award.
-Students receive valuable exposure through work experience while the organizations receive assistance in completing certain tasks.

 Today tuition ranges from $260,000 to $3M for undergraduate degrees per year.

 In this final step, the donor may choose to be included in the scholarship awarding process.
 That is choosing a recipient from a shortlisted set of candidates which the Office of Student Financing (OSF) provides to UWIDEF.
-The donor can then select a candidate based on their application or based on an interview session coordinated by the UWIDEF office.
+The donor then selects a candidate based on their application or based on an interview session coordinated by the UWIDEF office.